eugenivasiliev/LinAlgProcessing2/README.md

 </p>

 ### LUTs
 For the sprites and other images, a couple of LUT effects have been made use of.
 A prominent example is the texture used for the aiming function, likely the one texture the player will most see.
 In it, a small filter is performed so as to make it more transparent the further from the center a point is, so the player may properly see behind it and focus on the object destruction.
 The code for this effect is provided below.
+Additionally, the grass' texture may be changed using the q, w, e keys (for a red, green, and blue effect) and the s key for a reset.
+The effects can be combined for different colors too.

 ```
 //LUT formatting for the aim texture, making it more opaque the closer to the center a pixel is